SDEs with critical general distributional drifts: sharp solvability and blow-ups: Introduction

 \subsection{Result \#2}

-As mentioned earlier, in Section \ref{div_drifts_sect} we will also discuss super-critical drifts (necessarily under additional assumptions on their divergence).
+In Appendix \ref{super_rem} we will also discuss super-critical drifts (necessarily under additional assumptions on their divergence).
 Specifically, if the positive part of the divergence ${\rm div\,}b$ is a form-bounded potential, then this enables us to relax the form-boundedness condition on $b$ to a super-critical form-boundedness condition:

-In this case one still has weak existence for every initial point.
-This was alrady proved in \cite{KiS_sharp}.
-Moreover, as it was outlined in \cite{KiS_sharp}, one can combine such a drift with an ordinary form-bounded component, again reaching the blow-up threshold, and may also include discontinuous diffusion coefficients of the type treated in Section in Section \ref{diff_coeff_sect}.
+In this case one still has weak existence for every initial point \cite{KiS_sharp}, moreover, as was mentioned there, one can combine such a drift with an ordinary form-bounded component, again reaching the blow-up threshold, and may also include discontinuous diffusion coefficients of the type treated in Section \ref{diff_coeff_sect}.

 Generally speaking, in super-critical settings many standard regularity properties of the diffusion process are lost.
 Some of them can be saved, but to recover most of them one must impose additional critical conditions on the drift.
-In our framework, to establish e.g.\,the Markov property, Theorem \ref{thm1} supplements the super-critical asumption with the multiplicative form-boundedness condition $b \in \mathbf{MF}_\delta$, i.e.
+In our framework, to establish e.g.\,the Markov property, Theorem \ref{thm1} supplements the super-critical assumption with the multiplicative form-boundedness condition $b \in \mathbf{MF}_\delta$, i.e.

 This condition is critical and is substantially more general than $b \in \mathbf{F}_\delta$ because somehow it implicitly presumes the existence of ${\rm div\,}b$.
 In contrast to the form-bounded class $\mathbf{F}_\delta$, the multiplicative form-bounded class $\mathbf{MF}_\delta$ can be completely characterized in elementary terms: $b \in \mathbf{MF}_\delta$ if and only if with constant $C$ independent of $r$ or $x \in \mathbb R^d$.
 The latter is the largest scaling-invariant Morrey\footnote{For the theory of Morrey spaces and related estimates, see Adams-Xiao \cite{AX} and Krylov \cite{Kr_b2}.} class $M_1$.
 In fact, we have